playermissile/dli_tutorial/index.rst

            lda #>dli
            sta VDSLST+1

-           ; activate display list interrupt
+           ; activate display list interrupt and vertical blank interrupt lda #NMIEN_DLI | NMIEN_VBI
-           lda #NMIEN_VBI | NMIEN_DLI
            sta NMIEN

-If your program has multiple DLIs, it may be necessary to set your DLIs in a vertical blank interrupt to guarantee that ANTIC is not in the middle of the screen when the DLI becomes active.
-In Yaron Nir's tutorial a different technique is used, one not requiring a vertical blank interrupt but instead using the ``RTCLOK`` 3-byte zero page variable.
+If your program has multiple DLIs, it may be necessary to set your DLIs in a vertical blank interrupt to guarantee that ANTIC will process them in the right order.
+Outside the VBI, your code could be running at an arbitrary scan line, perhaps between display list instructions that have their DLI bits set.
+In Yaron Nir's tutorial a different technique is used, one not requiring a vertical blank interrupt but instead using the ``RTCLOK`` 3-byte zero page variable to instead infer that a VBI has *just* occurred.
 The last of the bytes, location ``$14``, is incremented every vertical blank, so that technique is to wait until location ``$14`` changes, then set ``NMIEN``:

 .. code-block::